 Overnight for two nights at Hotel Rosario del Lago in Copacabana.
 (B/L/D)

-Travel by boat to the Isla de la Luna, or Island of the Moon, known in earlier times by its Quechua name of Koat.
+Travel by boat in Lake Titicaca to the Isla de la Luna, or Island of the Moon, known in earlier times by its Quechua name of Koat.
 This was the place where Viracocha, the white-bearded god of the Inka, commanded the moon to rise into the sky.

 Also, explore the Isla del Sol, Island of the Sun, the location known as the sacred rock where it was believed the sun and the gods were born.
 Many present-day Aymara and Quechua peoples still hold these beliefs.
-The Isla del Sol shows extensive evidence of prehistoric settlement and the sacred nature of the place, as well as Pilkokaina Inka Palace.
+The Isla del Sol preserves extensive evidence of prehistoric settlement reflecting the sacred nature of the place, as well as the Pilkokaina Inka Palace.
 (B/L/D)

 As we journey back to La Paz, stop at a museum to see how the reed boats used on Lake Titicaca are made.
 Upon return to La Paz, the afternoon is on our own to rest and pack for tomorrow’s early morning departure.